sontek/sontek_net/sontek-frontend/posts/2023/github_skip_required_checks.md

 # Path Filtering
 To address this problem, Github has a feature called [path filtering](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#onpushpull_requestpull_request_targetpathspaths-ignore) which works really well!
-You can include and excluxe paths with a simple syntax:
+You can include and exclude paths with a simple syntax:

 ```yaml
 on: